raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 ---
 title: sense_hat
 ---
 The `sense_hat` library is the main library used to collect data using the Astro Pi Sense HAT.
-Look at [this project](https://projects.raspberrypi.org/en/projects/getting-started-with-the-sense-hat) to get started.
+Look at [this project guide](https://projects.raspberrypi.org/en/projects/getting-started-with-the-sense-hat) to get started.

 #### Usage